 My mind scattered, skittering from one fear to another.
 Each path seemed unbearable.
 If I stayed in Ireland, I had no options—the procedure was illegal here.
 I would have to leave, abandon everything I knew, and do it quickly.
 I didn’t even know how far along I was.

-I wandered the streets, trying to summon courage, trying to steel myself for the unbearable.
-I was about to end a life already begun, and every step felt like a betrayal of some sacred trust.
-The guilt pressed on me, iron and relentless.
+I wandered the streets, trying to summon courage, trying to steel myself for what I knew I had to do.
+I was about to end a life already begun, and each step felt like a betrayal of some sacred trust, a sacred possibility I could not honor.
+The guilt pressed down on me, iron and relentless, and I felt it in my bones.
 I wrote home.
-My mother and sister responded with horror, but steady voices.
+My mother and sister responded with horror, but their voices were steady, grounding me.

 “Come back right away.
 We’ll figure something out.
 But don’t stay there,” my mother urged.

-Their support was a balm but could not erase the shame.
+Their support offered a fragile comfort, yet it could not erase the shame that coiled in my chest.
 This was my fault.
 I had been reckless.
 Careless.
-I tried to imagine the child, and my chest constricted.
+I tried to imagine the child, and the ache in my chest tightened, a quiet, persistent pain.
 A boy?
 A girl?
-One afternoon, a tiny red shoe appeared on the street—a girl’s shoe.
+One afternoon, a tiny red shoe appeared on the street—a girl’s shoe, small and lonely.
 I froze.
-My chest ached with imagined tenderness.
+My chest tightened further, torn between sorrow and longing, imagining what might have been.

-“So, you would have been my daughter,” I whispered to the empty air, and tears blurred my eyes.
+“So, you would have been my daughter,” I whispered to the empty air, and tears blurred my eyes, tracing paths down my cheeks I could not stop.

 The day before I was to leave, I went to Carlow to book my flight.
 Every step carried the weight of inevitability—and a single, impossible desire: to see Jack, just once more.
 Not to linger.
 Not to hope.
 Only to see him.

-I laughed aloud.
+I laughed aloud—at the audacity of the moment, at the strange coincidences that seemed to follow me like shadows, at the sheer power of a wish sent out to the universe, answered in the most impossible way.
 His shirt was smudged with dust and grime from the building site.
 He stumbled over his words when I told him I was leaving tomorrow.

 “Wait here a second—I just need to run into the bank.
 Or no, better—go into that pub across the road.
 I’ll be right there,” he said, already darting away before I could answer.

 “What are the chances?
-I was just thinking how much I wished I’d see you—and there you are,” I laughed, nerves and joy mingling.
+I was just thinking how much I wished I’d see you—and there you are,” I laughed again, nerves and joy mingling.

 “Really?” he said, shaking his head, a small smile tugging at his lips.